christopherjenness/Feature-Selection-Visualization/README.md

 ![2eFG](plots/2_eFG%25.png)

-The program iterats until it reaches a user specified depth.
+The program iterates until it reaches a user specified depth.